Aalto-Electric-Drives/motulator/README.md

 Usage
 -----
-The drive system, controller, reference sequences etc. are easy to configure.
+The system models, controllers, reference sequences etc. are easy to configure.
 As a starting point, example scripts and Jupyter notebooks can be downloaded here:

 https://aalto-electric-drives.github.io/motulator/auto_examples/index.html